aayushh-patell/Dialog-Box-Tutorial/README.md

 Luckily, there's a solution.
 The HTML ```<dialog>``` tag is used to easily create dialogs and lightboxes.
 With JavaScript, you can call simple methods to open and close the dialog.

 Dialogs are very versatile.
 You may style them, animate them, and they can be used for various different purposes.
-To view some examples of styled and animated dialog boxes, check out some of my files on this repository.
+To view a example of a styled and animated dialog box, check out my files on this repository.

 ### Setting up a Modal